The Early Years Foundation Stage and Year 1

 Maths is all around us!

-Children are introduced to numbers and counting, starting to use basic mathematical language.
+In Reception, children are introduced to numbers and counting, starting to use basic mathematical language.
 An interest in Maths and problem solving is encouraged through games and engaging learning opportunities.

 Much of your child’s learning will come from exploring and talking about maths in the world around them.
 The children participate in lots of practical based activities, both in and out of the classroom, to help both stimulate children's learning.

-Understanding the World is an area of the Early Years Foundation Stage and is used to develop children's appreciation and understanding of Past and Present, People, Cultures and Communities and The Natural World.
+For our Reception children, Understanding the World is an area of the Early Years Foundation Stage and is used to develop children's appreciation and understanding of Past and Present, People, Cultures and Communities and The Natural World.

 Children show this in range of ways; talking about themselves and their family, the similarities and differences between people, observing animals or plants and how they differ and how the world around them is different from place to place.
 They also learn about the range of different technologies in the world and how each one has a specific role or purpose.